Dan Ar Bras

 Please Send Me Someone to Love

-Fiona Apple is one of those Lilith Fair types, like a more acoustic version of Alanis Morissette, but with a worse voice (?!), aiming fairly and squarely at a female audience.
+Fiona Apple is one of those Lilith Fair types, like a more acoustic version of Alanis Morissette, albeit with even less dulcet tones (?!), aiming fairly and squarely at a female audience.
 You know, "Sometimes it's hard to be a woman"; er, didn't somebody else write that?
-She's far from prolific, with only two releases in over six years, but there are advantages to not flooding the market with substandard work, although it may just be that she writes very slowly.
+She's far from prolific, but I suppose there are advantages to not flooding the market with substandard work.

 I can't really say I'm into this stuff very much, to be honest, but there's shitloads of Patrick Warren and Jon Brion (the usual suspects again)'s Chamberlin to be heard, particularly on Tidal.
-Unsurprisingly, more strings than anything else, though I'm sure I caught some brass on Sleep To Dream and there are cellos all over the place.
+Unsurprisingly, more strings than anything else, though I'm sure I caught some brass on Sleep To Dream, plus cellos all over the place.
 Actually, this is something of a classic Chamberlin album, whatever I might think of the music.
 Particular highlights are The Child Is Gone and Carrion, but with Chamby on all but one track, it's practically a demonstration record for the instrument.